 “Smart locks are fantastic, especially if you have kids,” says Knobloch.
 “They can come and go without having to take keys, and you get alerts so you know who’s home, who left and when.”
-Schlage’s Sense Smart Deadbolt is an option that uses Bluetooth technology to allow you (and approved guests) to enter your home with an access code or via a phone app.
-There are no fees or subscriptions, and you can access a full log of the comings and goings at all times.
+Some use Bluetooth technology to allow you (and approved guests) to enter your home with an access code or via a phone app.
 What’s great about smart locks is they up the convenience factor and security at your home without any of the hassle.

 The Water Leak Detector

 If you’ve ever lost precious valuables to a flooded basement or had an overflowing washing machine ruin your flooring, you know a water leak detector makes sense.
 “For a small investment,” Knobloch says, “you could save yourself tons of repair costs.”
 You could put a detector under every sink, but Knobloch advises that it’s most economical to stick to key leak-prone areas, such as near water heaters, dishwashers and washing machines.